Understanding getStaticProps in Next.js

 Let's clear something up: while some SEO crawlers (like Facebook and Google) can fetch dynamic meta tags from client-side rendering (yes, they run JavaScript!), it's not reliable.
 Relying on it is not recommended.

-is a powerful, often overlooked tool, and it's not just for static pages!
+Many developers default to getServerSideProps for everything, thinking it's the only way to ensure SEO.
+But getStaticProps is a powerful, often overlooked tool, and it's not just for static pages!

 - Breaking it Down:

-is a Next.js function that lets you pre-render pages at build time.
+getStaticPropsis a Next.js function that lets you pre-render pages at build time.
 This means:- Your pages are generated as static HTML files.

 - But... you can still revalidate and update these pages at runtime using Incremental Static Regeneration (ISR).